aadamvanko/spnp-gui/README.md

 - right click context menu
 - right click panning with the mouse
 - zooming via Ctrl + MouseWheel
+- Ctrl + left click for selection of the arc without creating the drag point

 ### Technologies